yyang42/moulitest/README.md

 Credits
 ---

-The test framework and many libft tests are based on the work done by Maxime Bacoux (mbacoux).
+The test framework and some libft tests are based on the work done by mbacoux.
-Here is the original repository: https://github.com/Nax/libft-test.
-Thanks to [lefta](https://github.com/lefta) (aka celegran) for his work, especially on the v2.
+Thanks to all contributors.